aneeshdurg/spycy/README.md

 # PyPher

 PyPher is a python implementation of [openCypher](https://github.com/opencypher/openCypher/).
+Try it out in your browser here: [https://aneeshdurg.me/pypher](https://aneeshdurg.me/pypher)

 The goal of `PyPher` is to have a simple in-memory graph database engine that is not concerned with performance.
 The ideal use-case is for testing programs that generate small openCypher queries, or as an alternative reference implementation.

 The long-term goals of this project include fully passing all openCypher TCK tests.